ArenaHernandez/pet_store/README.md

 # Testing a Pet Store using Pytest

 ## Introduction
-This repository was originally cloned from [automationExamples/pytest-api-example](https://github.com/automationExamples/pytest-api-example) as part of my submission for a QA engineer role at Digital Technology Solutions.
+This repository was originally cloned from [automationExamples/pytest-api-example](https://github.com/automationExamples/pytest-api-example) as part of my submission for a IVR Test Analyst role at Digital Technology Solutions.
 Below are detailed step-by-step instructions to test the Pet Store API.
 Additionally, findings and observations for the assigned tasks are itemized on the Summary section of this README file.